 The Tribal Vibe: Workshops - Retreats - Festival

-GUIDELINES & 6 Practices
+GUIDELINES & The 6 Practices

-The following guidelines are a statement of how we aspire to live and work together at THE TRIBAL VIBE.
-They are a tool for self-transformation, the way we relate to each other and the environment.
+They are tools for self-transformation, the way we relate to each other and the environment.
 All staff and volunteers agree to follow these guidelines to the best of their ability when they take a position with us here in our business and community.

 The guidelines also serve as a supportive foundation for all people who visit THE TRIBAL VIBE during shorter periods throughout the year during courses and festivals.
 We strive to continuously implement these guidelines and make them come alive throughout the organization.